WXGopher/chm-wiki/Configuration.md

 # remove_depency
 Under some edge cases, a cyclic dependency is created when a module depends on A's output, and A depends on B's output.
 There is no way to automatically resolve this.
 It requires the modeller to manually break the cycle and force one module to run ahead of another (essentially time-lagged).

-An example of this occuring is that the albedo models require knowledge of SWE, provided by the snowmodel.
+An example of this occurring is that the albedo models require knowledge of SWE, provided by the snowmodel.
 However, the snowmodel requires albedo to run.
 Therefore, the modeller may define that the albedo routine is run first, then the snowpack model.

 In detail: if module A depends on B (A->B), then to remove the decency of B from A, specify it as ```"A":"B" ```
 ```json